supervision-systems-development/graph-models/README.md

   Returns a list of all children from a lsit of actions representing a list of nodes.
 Used for the graph traversal.

   _in_ : Action ActionList -> Bool

-  Checks if an action is in an actionlist.
+  Checks if an action is present in the list of actions.

+  _in_ : Indicator IndicatorList -> Bool .
+  Checks if an indicator is present in the list of indicators.

   tupleInTupleList : Tuple TupleList -> Bool